uclaacm/react-native-course/08-react-anatomy-and-components/README.md

 calc_num_cookies(0.22)
 "7 chocolate chip cookies"
 ```

-React chooses to use functions to implement components exactly becase **functions encapsulate complexity**, or in other words, functions hide implementations that we might not care about.
+React chooses to use functions to implement components exactly becauses **functions encapsulate complexity**, or in other words, functions hide implementations that we might not care about.

 Recall how the Anatomy of React is made up of components, so putting all this information together we can say that
 > The components that create the Anatomy of our React application will be written as Javascript functions.